thi-ng/umbrella-docs-temp/geom.collbounds.md

 ## collBounds variable

 Computes the total bounds for the given shape collection, which should either contain only 2D or 3D types.
 No mixed dimensions are allowed!
-Currently the [bounds](./geom.bounds.md) function must be passed in as arg to avoid circular module dependencies.
+Currently the [bounds](./geom.bounds.md) function MUST be passed in as arg to avoid circular module dependencies.

 <b>Signature:</b>